High quality Sheffield made folding knives and Sheffield made pocket knives along with Sheffield made scissors produced

 We now have Sheffield made folding knives made with scales from the ancient oak of HMS Victory Nelson’s flagship during the Battle of Trafalgar. click here to see them

 Click on the link above to go to start pages for knives, Ernest Wright scissors and a range and a range of Sheffield made gifts.
 Our accessories page has leather knife pouches, honing stones and leather razor strops

 We have a range of antique and vintage Sheffield made knives and Sheffield silver which you can view by clicking on the link above.
-The new range of knives are penknives and pocket knives made with historic and exotic wood.
-Knives made with the scales made from the teak decking from the original Royal Yacht Britannia which was launched some fifty years ago were carefully stored and on the decommissioning of the Royal Yacht by the Navy we acquired a small quantity of the original decking.
+The new range of Sheffield knives are penknives and pocket knives made with historic and exotic wood.
+Sheffield knives made with the grips from the teak decking from the original Royal Yacht Britannia which was launched some fifty years ago were carefully stored and on the decommissioning of the Royal Yacht by the Navy we acquired a small quantity of the original decking.
 Have a look at these items on our Historic and exotic woods page by clicking here

-The penknives and folding knives are traditional knives with traditional blade patterns as made and used in Sheffield for centuries.
-The inheritors of these craft skills are skill making knives in workshops in much the same manner as they always were made.
+The Sheffield made penknives and folding knives are traditional knives with traditional blade patterns as made and used in Sheffield for centuries.
+The inheritors of these craft skills are still making Sheffield knives in workshops in much the same manner as they always were made.
 Using skills of largely of hand and eye they continue the fine Sheffield tradition.
 The range of material for grips is increasing and alongside the buffalo horn we have Red Coolibah burl from Australia.
 Burls are deformities in the trees caused by stress or fungus and they make beautiful patterns in the wood.
-As with all natural materials used in knife making the colours and surface irregularities make each knife different and unique and it is these qualities which make them sought after.
+As with all natural materials used in Sheffield knife making the colours and surface irregularities make each knife different and unique and it is these qualities which make them sought after.
 The burls in particular are whirls of wood and abstract patterns which present a quite different appearance to that seen in most other woods.
-Our pocket knives are all made with high quality carbon steel look at our care of knives pages on how to care for this specialist steel.
+Our Sheffield made pocket knives are all made with high quality carbon steel look at our care of knives pages on how to care for this specialist steel.